 Spring/Summer Ceremony Details for Graduates

 Tickets are required for all guests, regardless of age or size.
 This is to comply with a safety requirement to assure an accurate building occupancy count in case of an emergency.
-Based on seating capacity at The Kress Events Center, each graduate can request up to four complimentary admission tickets when registering to participate in the ceremony.
-Because seating is limited, please order only the number of tickets you need.
-Tickets become available starting April 1.
-All tickets requested MUST be picked up in Cofrin Library Room 835 no later than noon on Friday, May 8.
-Unclaimed tickets will be distributed to other students requesting them the week of extra ticket distribution.
-After the signup deadline, one additional complimentary ticket per day can be picked up in person from the Office of the Provost, CL835, starting Monday, May 11, 9:00 a.m. to 4:00 p.m. on a first-come, first-served basis until the remaining tickets are gone.
-Student ID is required to pick up tickets.
-Please call 465-2082 or email firstname.lastname@example.org if you have questions or concerns.
+Based on seating capacity at The Kress Events Center and class size, each graduate can request up to four complimentary admission tickets when registering to participate in the ceremony (guaranteed).
+You may also request up to four extra tickets (not guaranteed).
+Because seating is limited, please request only the number of tickets you need.